z1223343/udacity-DRL-project-1/README.md

 <img src="assets/results.png" width="75%" align="top-left" alt="" title="Best Agent Graph" />

-The complete set of results and steps can be found in [here](Navigation-main.ipynb)
+The complete set of results and steps can be found in [here](navigation-main.ipynb).

 ### Future Improvements
 Here's a list of optimizations that can be applied to the project: